sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 ### 1.3.2 Configuration and Management Requirements
 Configuration of the auto-restart feature can be done via:
 1. init_cfg.json
+2. config_db.json
-2. CLI
+3. CLI

-### 1.3.3 Scalability Requirements
-`Place holder`

 ## 1.4 Design

 ### 1.4.1 Basic Approach
-Monitoring the running status of critical processes and resource usage of docker containers are heavily depended on the Monit system tool.
+Monitoring the running status of critical processes and resource usage of docker containers are depended on the Monit system tool.
 Since Monit already provided the mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
 However, Monit only gives the method to monitor the resource usage per process level not container level.
-As such, monitoring the resource usage of a docker container will be an interesting and challenging problem.
-In our design, we adopted the way that Monit will check the returned value of a script which reads the resource usage of docker container, compares it with pre-defined threshold and then exited.
+As such, monitoring the resource usage of a docker container is not as straightforward.
+In our design, we propose to utilize the mechanism with which Monit can spawn a process and check the return value of the process.
+We will have Monit launch a script which reads the resource usage of the container and compares the resource usage with a configured threshold value for that container.
+If the current resource usage is less than the configured threshold value, the script will return 0 and Monit will not log a message.

-We employed the mechanism of event listener in supervisord to achieve auto-restarting docker containers.
-Currently supervisord will monitor the running status of critical processes in SONiC docker containers.
-If one critical process exited unexpectedly, supervisord will catch such signal and send it to event listener.
-Then event listener will kill the process supervisord and the entire docker container will be shut down and restarted.
+However, if the resource usage exceeds the threshold, the script will return a non-zero value and Monit will log an alert message to the syslog.

+We employed event listener's mechanism in supervisord to achieve auto-restarting docker containers.
+We configure our event listener to listen for process exit events.
+When a supervised process exits, supervisord will pass the event to our custom event listener.
+The event listener determines if the process is a critical process  and whether it exited unexpectedly.
+If both of these conditions are true, the event listener will kill the supervisord process.
+Since supervisord runs as PID 1 inside the containers, when supervisotd exits, the container will stop.
+When the container stops, the systemd service which manages the container will also stop, but it is configured to automatically restart the service, thus it will restart the container.

 # 2 Functionality
 ## 2.1 Target Deployment Use Cases